 Barcolana – Trieste

+September 30th-October 8th,2023.
 The largest sailing regatta in the world.
-52nd edition.
-Collateral events at sea and on land
+Collateral events

-The week from Saturday October 3rd to Sunday October 11th, 2020 is the “Barcolana week”, the sailing regatta that has been in the Guinness World Records since 2018 as the largest regatta in the world: 2689 boats registered.
+From September 30th to October 8th, 2023 is the “Barcolana week”, the sailing regatta that has been in the Guinness World Records since 2018 as the largest regatta in the world: 2689 boats registered.

 The regatta and the participants